A time of glory

 PHOTO: DUY TAN

-Unlike the glass paintings of the Kinh and Chinese people, which often carry religious or folk content, the glass paintings of the Khmer people express the worldview and distinct beliefs of Southern Buddhism.
-From images of Buddha, gods to paintings of grandparents and parents, all are depicted in a unique style, costume and expression.
+Unlike the glass paintings of the Kinh and Chinese people, which often carry religious or folk content, the glass paintings of the Khmer people express the worldview and beliefs of the Southern Buddhism.
+From images of Buddha, gods to paintings of grandparents and parents, all are shown in a unique style, costume and expression.
 These details create a line of paintings with a unique identity that is difficult to confuse.

 Painting themes are quite diverse, but artists like Mrs. Vui paint most about stories about the life of Buddha.